misterclayt0n/lazaro/docs/REFACTOR.md

 ## New API for lazarus
-In this example here, both session start and ss would refer to the same command, just some aliases
+In this example here, both session start and ss would refer to the same command, just some aliases.

 - [x] session start <program> <block> [<week>] == ss
 - [x] session show == sh